Terry O'Reilly: Playing career

-After being drafted he would play a season with the Boston Braves during the 1971–72 season.

-O'Reilly made his NHL debut in the Bruins' final game of the 1971–72 regular season on April 2, 1972.
-He scored a goal in Boston's 6–4 victory over Toronto at Boston Garden.
+After being drafted he would play with the Bruins affiliate the Boston Braves during the 1971–72 season.
+He appeared in 60 games for the Braves scoring 9 goals and 8 assists helping lead them the F. G. "Teddy" Oke Trophy as the eastern division regular season champions.
+However the team lost in the second round of the playoffs to Nova Scotia.
+O'Reilly then made his NHL debut in the Bruins' final game of the 1971–72 regular season on April 2, 1972.
+He scored his first NHL goal in Boston's 6–4 victory over Toronto at Boston Garden.